Do you have a bad headache near your eyes and nose? Or do you have allergies? Consider using a facial massage for sinuses to help your symptoms.

 Can It Replace Other Treatment Options?

-In minor cases, a facial massage for sinuses may be more than enough to relieve pain.
+In minor cases, a facial massage of the sinuses may be more than enough to relieve pain.
 But if the pain is severe or if your symptoms come back after the massage, you may need to use other treatments.

 You should talk to your doctor about other treatments, especially if you also have a fever.
 Your doctor can determine the cause of your symptoms, and they can provide the best solution for you.